Available with Image Analyst license.

 There are two kinds of pixel editing tools: quick edit tools and more complex Operations tools.
 The quick edit tools immediately perform the edit on your raster layer.
 The Operations tools have parameters that you need to set to perform the operation.
 Once you set the parameters in these operations, click Apply to perform the edit.

-The Capture group contains Copy Region and Replace Region .
+The Capture group contains the Copy Region and Replace Region tools.
 These tools copy or replace pixels from the same dataset or from a different dataset in the map.
 If using another dataset within the map, use the Source Layer drop-down list to set the correct map layer to use; this layer must have the same bit depth as the raster being edited.
 The target layer is always the raster dataset that you are editing.

 The Inspect group contains tools that work with elevation data.
 Locate Outliers highlights the pixels that statistically deviate from normal values within the selected region of interest.
 Pixel values that are three or more standard deviations away from the normal range of values are considered outliers.
 Once these outliers have been identified, you can use the Outlier Filter tool to remove these anomalies from the elevation data.
 Find Minimum and Maximum highlights the minimum and maximum values within the selected region of interest.
 Minimum pixels are displayed in green and maximum pixels are displayed in red.
 To deselect the pixels from either Locate Outliers or Find Minimum and Maximum, click the Clear Pixel Selection button in the Inspect group.
 Shaded Relief allows you to visualize your elevation data in its native form or as shaded relief.
 The shaded relief view can help you identify abrupt changes or subtleties in elevation that may be difficult to visualize on a digital elevation model (DEM).